-If your business involves design, you need to know the different printing methods available to print on fabrics.
+If your business involves design, you need to know the different printing methods available to print on fabric.
 And you need to know which fabric type works best with each process.
-All you need to know about printing on fabric and the textile supply chain in the UK.
+This guide explains all you need to know about printing on fabric and the fabric supply chain in the UK.

 Say you’re reproducing an image on your inkjet printer at home.
-That pretty much explains what the eco friendly digital printing UK industry involves.
+That pretty much explains what the eco friendly digital fabric printing industry in the UK involves.

 This method is similar to how you reproduce an image on paper.
-Firstly, you take a digital image or file on your computer.
+Firstly, you take an image or file on your computer.
 You then print it directly onto the fabric.
 It’s just on a larger scale.

 Fabric printing services UK has become very popular as it’s very economical, particularly if you have a minimal order.